QuantGeekDev/QuantGeekDev/README.md

 # Hey, I'm Alex Andru!
 ## Machine Learning Engineer and Software Developer from Barcelona
 ### I am passionate about the intersection of business, finance, and technology.
-A passionate polymath.
+An obsessive polymath.
 I aspire to be "Jack of all trades - master of at least a few of them"
   ---
 ### My programming languages: